Real Estate Witch

 Local agents might not agree to reduce their listing fee for you, but a reduction of even 1% could save you thousands of dollars.

-Β» Get started with Clever today and save thousands when you sell!
+» Get started today and save thousands when you sell!

 Don’t sell before 2 years

-You should wait to sell until you’ve owned your home for at least two years, if possible.
-Life circumstances might force you to sell, but selling before the two-year mark will result in a steep capital gains tax that could eat into your profits.
+If possible, you should wait to sell until you've owned your home for at least two years.
+Life circumstances might force you to sell, but selling before the two-year mark will result in a steep capital gains tax that could affect your profits.

 Thanks to the IRS’s Section 121 exemption, it’s unlikely that you’ll have to pay any capital gains taxes.
 The exemption makes that first $250,000 gain tax free, or the first $500,000 if you’re married and filing jointly.